 Content strategy first

-Scott Bringer’s latest martech report suggests that amount of marketing tools vying a marketer’s attention grew by 40% in 2017 from the previous year.
-With so many marketing tools out there, the decision to choose a marketing automation solution is usually driven by FOMO (fear-of-missing-out).
+Scott Bringer’s latest martech report suggests that the amount of marketing tools vying for a marketer’s attention grew by 40% in 2017 from the previous year.
+With so many marketing tools out there, the decision to choose a marketing automation solution is usually driven by FOMO (fear of missing out).

 “The first rule of any technology used in a business is that automation applied to an efficient operation will magnify the efficiency.
 The second is that automation applied to an inefficient operation will magnify the inefficiency.”

 Without a clearly defined content strategy, the automation solution only ends up exposing the inefficiencies in the marketing department.
 Content lies at the heart of any marketing automation solution hence it is critical to ensure you have a documented content strategy in place before you design your marketing technology stack.

 The industry as a whole needs some detoxification for positioning stand-alone applications as marketing automation suites.
 The problem lies somewhere in the mindset that marketing automation is meant to automate repetitive tasks which kill the very essence of what marketers do.